pelme/htpy/docs/html2htpy.md

 Select the preferred formatter with the `-f`/`--format` flag.
 Options are `auto`, `ruff`, `black` and `none`.

 By default, the selection will be `auto`, formatting if it finds a formatter on path, prefering `ruff` if it's available.
-If no formatters are available on path, the output not be formatted.
+If no formatters are available on path, the output will not be formatted.

 ## Explicit id and class kwargs